 The Department has a collaborative research program with Sivananthan Laboratories Inc., Illinois, USA.
-The other program partners are the Institutes of Fundamental Studies, Kandy, Peradeniya University, Kelaniya University, and the Department of Physics, University of Jaffna.
+The other program partners are the National Institutes of Fundamental Studies (NIFS), Kandy, Department of Physics, Peradeniya University, Department of Chemistry, Kelaniya University, and the Department of Physics, University of Jaffna

-3. Lightning Research network Colombo University and Upsala University, Sweden The Department strongly collaborates with the Lightning Research group, Colombo University and Angstrom Laboratory, Upsala University, Sweden.
+3. Lightning Research network Colombo University and Upsala University, Sweden

+The Department strongly collaborates with the Lightning Research group, Colombo University and Angstrom Laboratory, Upsala University, Sweden.